Sravik-Sajja/rung/README.md

 npm run build
 ```

-The production build, TypeScript check, and focused demo/workspace tests pass in the current workspace.
+The production build, TypeScript check, and focused demo/workspace tests pass in the current workspace (230 tests across 36 files at the latest validation).

 ## Known limitations